 If you’ve decided to base everyone’s pay on a single market, retrofitting for remote work is very straightforward.
 Compensation would be based on the same job grades and salary bands you’re already using—whether employees work in the office or remotely.

 Some companies choose this route because they consider it to be the most fair.
 Afterall, if employees are making the same contribution, shouldn’t they be paid the same amount?
 On the flip side, other companies find this practice grossly unfair.
 If you have a remote employee in San Francisco and another in Wichita earning the same salary, the one in Kansas will have significantly more discretionary income.
 Not to mention, payroll costs would likely be inflated quite a bit.

-If you decide to go this route, be forewarned that it would be challenging to change your policy at a later date.
+If you decide to go this route, be forewarned that it would be challenging to change your remote pay policy at a later date.
 If you have plans to scale, bring your company public, or get acquired, this cost-heavy approach may not bode well.
 But changing this approach at a later date may mean salary cuts for many employees in areas with a lower cost of living, which could lead to some very unhappy employees.
 Think very carefully about how taking this approach would play out long-term, and if it’s the best solution for your company.